genome/bfx-workshop/lectures/week_09/README.md

 Start with [Differential Expression Ballgown](https://rnabio.org/module-03-expression/0003/03/01/Differential_Expression-Ballgown/), and continue through the pages, finishing with "DE Visualization Advanced".

 ### For-credit students
-Please turn in a screenshot of
+Please provide a screenshot of a volcano plot representing the differentially expressed genes in the dataset.
+Set the p-value cutoff to 0.01 and the log fold change threshold to 2.
+Send it to Jenny, as usual.